Strategic Legal Counsel for Businesses located in WA, OR, ID, & CO!

 With workplace enforcement on the rise, having a plan is critical to protect your business and employees.
 A strong compliance strategy can help you avoid penalties and operate smoothly.

-Audit and Documentation
+Strengthening Compliance and Documentation

 Heightened compliance checks will likely target I-9 forms, Labor Condition Applications (LCAs), and Labor Certifications.
 ICE (Immigration and Customs Enforcement) raids are expected to increase, placing more emphasis on employer preparedness.
 Ensure to have: